K-12 Field Trips

 Experience school in 1872.
 Interact with our school teacher to take part in lessons.
 If you finish your lessons promptly, there may be time for games.
 We suggest a 3.5 hour program and includes lunch time (students should bring their own lunch in a bucket, coffee can, or basket).

-Roll up your sleeves for this 1 hour or 1.5 hour long program all about pioneer play!
-You will take part in popular turn of the 20th century games and toys, and even make your own toy to take home.
+Roll up your sleeves for this 1 hour long program all about pioneer chores and play!
+You will take part in popular turn of the 20th century chores - like laundry and making beds - as well as games - such as rolling hoops, graces, and gunny sacks.